 Have these efforts paid off yet?

 Very much so.
 It’s a journey, we can always do more and that’s something we’re focused on.
 It’s about ensuring we not only address gender, but also embrace and grow the diversity of our team in all facets.
 It’s a critical part of our culture and something I strongly support and believe in.

 When I started with IHG, I was working with an amazing female leader, who was instrumental in shaping my early career.
 She really encouraged me to apply for my first department head role, which at the time I thought I wasn’t even qualified to do.
 I got the role, it was the biggest learning curve I’ve had in my career, but it undoubtedly made my journey a lot easier as I progressed.

 Another of my influences was a Regional General Manager I worked with in Australia.
 What I loved about working with him was that he was all about developing people, giving opportunities to try different things so you could learn and grow.
 He also provided a safe space where it was fine to make a mistake as that’s your best learning.

 This has been instrumental not only in my journey but how I give back to the industry and team – to offer that support and a safe space that enables growth.

 What advice would you give to future leaders?

 Don’t be afraid of change because change is the only constant.
 It’s important to remain curious, remain focused on self-development and learning, have great mentors and pay it forward, no matter what your role is.

 In addition, you need to be true to yourself, be authentic and not what you think other people expect you to be.
-The sky’s the limit, if you believe in yourself, there’s nothing you can’t achieve.Posted over 3 years ago
+The sky’s the limit, if you believe in yourself, there’s nothing you can’t achieve.Posted about 4 years ago